 - Preparing for an Emergency: A Focus on Water and Food

 Seniors may need special support in the event of an evacuation.
-Learn what you can do to be prepared.
+See the resources below on getting prepared:

 - Caring for Seniors in Residential Care in an Emergency (HealthLinkBC File #103c)